Twoure/KissNetwork.bundle/README.md

 ##### General
 - Might look into grouping seasons of the same show for the directory list
-- Implement some kind of Password protection for choosing which sites to display
+- Implement some kind of Password protection for choosing which sites to display, or Adult stuff
 - Continue Improving Metadata
+- Currently Working on moving service code into main code, that way not polling the site so much for metadata and can have continuous play for episodes in a season.

 ##### Bookmarks
 - Add option to add all seasons at once for a show